michael-sumner/go-make-things/content/articles/2019-05-30-persisting-state-across-views-in-a-multipage-app-with-vanilla-js.md

 > How would you persist state across multiple pages?

-If I need state across multiple UIs, I lean on `localStoreage` or `sessionStorage` to store the data and access it on page load.
+If I need state across multiple UIs, I lean on `localStorage` or `sessionStorage` to store the data and access it on page load.

 If stored data exists, I update my data state.
 If not, I use an empty object instead.
 Something like this: